University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 `snippy` generates multiple output files - the relevant file for today's practical is the `snps.html` file

-click on the file ans open it, you should see something like this:
+click on the file and open it, you should see something like this:

 <img width="1864" height="189" alt="image" src="https://github.com/user-attachments/assets/1c3f2d4e-ba43-4663-be04-689d62a097f5" />

+Interpretation:

-## 3.3 AMR variants of interest
+**AMR variants of interest**

-Gene of interest is ttrR-2 (mutations within these gene lead to meropenem resistance in the bacteria burkholderia)
+Remember we are interested in ttrR-2 (mutations within these gene lead to meropenem resistance in the bacteria Burkholderia pseudomallei)

+**Questions:**
+- ddd
+- ddd
+- dd
+Gene of interest is ttrR-2 )

 name of the gene - .tsv from prokka

 **You can visualise the AMR variant**

+You can grab the position from the `snps.html` file:

 ``` bash
 less ~/snippy/MSHR4083/snps.report.txt